What Is The 'Couple Bubble'?

 Information is power as they say, and you do not ultimately want anyone having power over your relationship, but the two of you.
-So bursting the Couple Bubble and sharing intimate details of your partner and relationship with the outside world, can not only cause trust issues between the two of you, but it can also give the outside world, a managing stake in your relationship.
+So bursting the Couple Bubble and sharing intimate details of your partner and relationship with the outside world, can not only cause trust issues, but it can also give the outside world, a managing stake in your relationship.
 How so?
 Because they are running the show.
 They are giving advice, making judgment calls, and determining outcomes.

-So keeping the inner workings of your relationship in the inner sanctum of your relationship is really in the best interest of all.
-It keeps your relationship safe, your and your partner's connection strong, and the uninformed advice of others exactly where it belongs, on the outside of your relationship.
+Keeping the inner workings of your relationship within the safety of your relationships really is in the best interest of all.
+It keeps you and your partner's personal information safe, your connection strong, and the potentially unhelpful advice of others exactly where it belongs-- on the outside of your relationship.

-Remember, you and your partner are the ones in the relationship so your opinions are the most valid ones of all.
+You and your partner are the only ones in the relationship..so your opinions are the most valid ones of all.

-(Please note this does not apply to a Couple's Therapist or any hired, trained, and neutral outside advisor.
+(Please note the Couple Bubble concept does not apply to a therapist or any hired, trained, and neutral outside advisor.
 These are actually a great alternative to friends or family members for those exact reasons: they are hired, trained, and neutral.)